chiselko6/scrabble/README.md

 Player's GUI object and the client run in a single process, but in different threads.
 The server requires its own process.

 While the server is running, every client can authorize to play a particular game (specified by `game_id`).
-Before `GameInitEvent` is emitted, all connected to the game players will be playing it.
+Before `GameInitEvent` is emitted, all players connected to the game (anytime before) will be playing it.
-During the game in case some player gets disconnected, it can still reconnect to the game.
+In case any player gets disconnected during the game, it can still reconnect back.

-Each game is recorded (flushed to the file at `/tmp`) with its own ID.
+Each game is recorded (flushed to the file at `/tmp/scrabble`) with its own ID.
 In case anything happens and the server fails, it can then reload the saved the game and continue.

 ### Prerequisites